rstudio/education.rstudio.com/content/blog/2020-02-14-introduction-to-machine-learning-with-the-tidyverse/index.markdown

 + **RStudio Server Pro:** Our [RStudio Server Pro](https://rstudio.com/products/rstudio-server-pro/) workspaces used Amazon compute optimized [`c5.large` instances](https://aws.amazon.com/ec2/instance-types/) with 2 vCPUs and 4 GiB memory for each learner.

 + **Slides:** I used the [xaringan package](https://github.com/yihui/xaringan) to build all my slides in R Markdown.
+The source files all live within the [`site/static/slides`](https://github.com/rstudio-conf-2020/intro-to-ml-tidy/tree/master/site/static/slides) folder of the repository.

-For a tutorial, you can see my rstudio::conf(2019) workshop slides [here](https://arm.rbind.io/slides/xaringan.html#1).
-I also highly recommend the [countdown package](https://pkg.garrickadenbuie.com/countdown/#1), which I used to create the exercise timers ⏲.
+    + For a xaringan tutorial, you can see my rstudio::conf(2019) workshop slides [here](https://arm.rbind.io/slides/xaringan.html#1).
+    + I also highly recommend the [countdown package](https://pkg.garrickadenbuie.com/countdown/#1), which I used to create the exercise timers ⏲.

 + **Workshop website:** I used the [blogdown R package](https://bookdown.org/yihui/blogdown/) to build the [website](https://conf20-intro-ml.netlify.com), with the [Hugo academic theme](https://themes.gohugo.io/academic/) with a custom CSS designed by [Desirée De Leon](http://desiree.rbind.io/).
 If you want to re-use my workshop website (you'll need [GitHub](https://github.com/) and [Netlify](https://www.netlify.com/) accounts), click on *Deploy to Netlify* button at the top of my [`README`](https://github.com/rstudio-conf-2020/intro-to-ml-tidy/blob/master/README.md) 🚀